yus1108/mcf/README.md

 `<Identifier>`: identifier must be registered as type unless used for `[Typedef]`

-`<Index>`: for this index expression, the leftmost expression must be TYPE identifier, and the index value must be either the integer or opted out.
+`<Index>`: for this index expression, the leftmost expression must be TYPE identifier, and the index value must be integer.

 ---